ShoiraTa/shelter/README.md

 # Shelter

-> Boston's shelter web page to see pets and adopt them !
+> Boston's shelter web page to see pets and adopt them!

 ## Built With